dzmitryk-dev/cv/pdf/README.md

 # CV PDF Build

 Build your CV PDF from `cv.md` using Docker.
+All conversion logic, including image processing, runs inside the Docker container.

 ## Prerequisites

 - **Required:** Docker Desktop
-- The scripts build and use a custom Docker image with pandoc and XeLaTeX.
+- The scripts build and use a custom Docker image with pandoc, XeLaTeX, and image conversion tools.

 ## Setup